-Format of individual entries
+Format of individual entries (*new entry 2015)

-Name, business addresses, dates.
-Nature of business.
+Names, addresses, dates.
+Nature of business (note 1)

-Business and biographical information.
-Summary account of restoration work for individual museums and collectors.
-Cross-references to other restorers are indicated by adding ‘(qv)’ after the relevant name.
-Addresses are taken from annual publications such as trade directories or periodicals except where monthly or daily publications or precisely dated documents are available.
-No adjustment has been made to street addresses to allow for the situation that many directories were compiled late in the year preceding the title date.
-This means that a supplier may have begun and ended business a year earlier than indicated here.
-Overlaps and gaps in date sequences for addresses reflect the availability of evidence.
-Many streets were renamed and sometimes renumbered in the 19th century and this is indicated in the listings.
+Business and biographical information; summary account of restoration work for individual museums and collectors.
+Cross-references to other makers are indicated by adding ‘(qv)’ after the relevant name.

+1. Addresses are taken from annual publications such as trade directories or periodicals except where monthly or daily publications or precisely dated documents are available.
+Note that many directories, such as Post Office London directories, were prepared towards the end of the year preceding publication so that a supplier may have begun and ended business a year earlier than indicated here.
+Overlaps and gaps in the date sequence for addresses reflect the availability of evidence.
+Many streets were renamed and sometimes renumbered in the 19th century and this is indicated in listings.

-Acknowledgements: It was the late Sir Oliver Millar who did so much for the understanding of restorers in documenting the Royal Collection.
+It was the late Sir Oliver Millar who did so much for the understanding of restorers in documenting the Royal Collection.
 Similarly, the late John Ingamells documented the many collections which he catalogued and he kindly supplied information on restorers working for Dulwich.
 Grateful thanks to Rosalind Buck at the Chantry Library, Oxford (for access to the library including Andrew Oddy’s deposited research), Lorne Campbell and Alan Crookham at the National Gallery, Helen Dorey and Susan Palmer at the Soane Museum, Chloe Evans and Sophie Parsons (for research undertaken as interns at the National Portrait Gallery), Rose Miller, Charles Noble at Chatsworth, John Pickles, Helen Smailes at the National Gallery of Scotland, Richard Stephens, Jon Whiteley at the Ashmolean, Sally Woodcock and all those named individually in this resource.
 Thanks also to the staff of the Hamilton Kerr Institute, University of Cambridge.

 Found a mistake?
 Have some extra information?
 Please contact Jacob Simon at [email protected].